Last Modified: October 1, 2024

 ‘Floxed’ and Not Alone

 “I was raised by a … Boston cop and ex-Marine.
 So, if you had a headache, you weren’t allowed to have a headache, you know what I mean?”
-Rojas joked.
+Rodriguez joked.

-When Rojas got a prescription for Cipro to treat a UTI and gastritis, he recalls that the pharmacist told him the drug could cause tendinitis but assured him it wouldn’t happen because Rojas wasn’t 65 or older.
+When Rodriguez got a prescription for Cipro to treat a UTI and gastritis, he recalls that the pharmacist told him the drug could cause tendinitis but assured him it wouldn’t happen because Rodriguez wasn’t 65 or older.

 “I remember my exact words were, ‘Oh, yeah, I’m sure it’s very rare so I’m not worried about it.’
 And within two weeks I automatically started feeling like a bomb went off in my body,” he said.

-After researching his symptoms on the internet, Rojas concluded he had been “floxed” — a term commonly used to describe fluoroquinolone toxicity, or fluoroquinolone toxicity syndrome.
+After researching his symptoms on the internet, Rodriguez concluded he had been “floxed” — a term commonly used to describe fluoroquinolone toxicity, or fluoroquinolone toxicity syndrome.

 Fluoroquinolone toxicity — itself a phrase coined by patients to describe the series of negative side effects they attribute to taking fluoroquinolone antibiotics — can cause conditions ranging from tendinitis to aortic aneurysms and has sparked lawsuits against the manufacturers of these powerful drugs.